 President Woodrow Wilson changed the park's name to Zion in 1919 following pressure from people living in the area who thought the original name was neither fitting nor popular.

-Our travel tips: Sign up at the visitors center for the free Zion shuttle tour through the park.
+Sign up at the visitors center for the free Zion shuttle tour through the park.
 Plan ahead if you're headed to Angel's Landing since a permit is required to go out onto it.

 For The Narrows, bring water shoes since the last section requires walking through water.
 You can rent water shoes on-site if needed!